kevinwshin/French-House-Manual/README.md

 ### Member Orientation
 All members must be present for Member Orientation, run by the Trustee and Labor Czar, directly following the first meeting of each semester.
 This orientation will include a quick overview of major rules, a hands-on tour of the kitchen (Jackson rules, cast iron cleaning, where things go/are), save plate policy, etc.

-This is optional for members who have lived at French House for 3 semesters or more.
+This is optional for members who have lived at French House for three semesters or more.

 If no new members move in over the interim periods, the orientation is optional at the discretion of Labor Czar and Trustee.
 If new members move in during the semester, whether they need a Member Orientation is at the discretion of Labor Czar and Trustee.